 Features: Lightweight synthetic insulation.
 Stretchy side panels.
 Available in both pull-on and full-zip styles.

-If you’re not sure if an insulated skirt is right for you, this budget-priced option available on Amazon is a good way to try it out.
+If you’re not sure if an insulated skirt is right for you, the budget-priced Little Donkey Andy skirt available on Amazon is a good way to try it out.
 It uses synthetic insulation that is quilted in place, but it doesn’t have that much of it so this skirt isn’t as warm as others on this list.

 There are actually two versions of this skirt sold under the same name.
 The pull-on version uses a grid quilt pattern and has wide side panels and a wide waistband made of stretchy material.
 This skirt also comes in a side zippered version that has one stretchy side panel and an elastic band inside the waist.